 In The Tamarisk: A Healing Shrub, the first "chance" gathering of women where polygamy is revealed to be one of the weapons that society uses to keep women subjugated, takes place in a salon.
 In this venue, Juliet who Chief Odimnaka has proposed to take as a second wife unknowingly discloses this vital information to Ekaete, the Chief's legally married wife.
 The salon is portrayed in the play as a place of gossip where both falsehood and truth are peddled and disclosed.
 It is therefore, an important informal information center where secret plans of men against women are revealed.
-The next venue for the meeting of women in the play is The Shrine Shop owned by Chikere.
-That is where Nkechi, Ekaete and Chikere, all, members of the Sisters of Light, with Chikere as the head or leader, meet to discuss Ekaete's plight.
-The final meeting place for women to discuss their common nightmare is in Favour's house, another member of the Sisters of Light who is married to a pastor.
-During the meeting Favour discloses to the audience that her husband's demonstration of love for her "is a façade...
+The next venue for the meeting of women in the play is The Shrine of Light, with Chikere as the head or leader, meet to discuss Ekaete's plight.
+The final meeting place for women to discuss their common nightmare is in Favour's house, another member of the that her husband's demonstration of love for her "is a façade...
 Sometimes, we wear costumes and masks..."
 (44).
 This statement gives the impression that even women who are married to pastors are also subjected to one form of abuse or the other.
 Therefore, the women take a firm decision to stop Chief Odimnaka and Juliet in their tracks through spiritual means.
 The prayer is conducted below: